Getting Off the Bench and Into the Game

 In the end, sitting on the bench to study the game may you a better student of the game; but the only way to actually become a better player is to get off the bench and start playing.

 Being a student of the game is fine.
 I have an entire blog devoted to studying the work of those I admire.
-I am also a man of faith, which means I spend a fair amount of time reading my Bible.
-However, the apostle James had something to say about being more than just a “hearer” of the word.
+I am also a man of faith, which means I spend a fair amount of time reading the Word of God.
+However, the apostle James had something to say about being more than just a “hearer” of the Word.
 We must also become “doers”, putting into practice what we’ve read and been taught.

 The purpose of study, analysis, and critique is to develop the tools and skills to be able to do it for ourselves.

 I wasn’t a hockey player by sitting on the bench.
 I was a fan.
-There’s a place for these people in the world, but when it comes to your craft, which one do you really want to be?
+There’s a place for these people in the world, but when it comes to your craft and calling, which one do you really want to be?

 Be a fan, but you can't call yourself a writer for the things you hope to write or the books you like to read.